-- (1) No mutual fund shall pay redemption proceeds unless - if the security of the mutual fund to be redeemed is represented by a certificate, the mutual fund has received the certificate or appropriate indemnities in connection with a lost certificate; and - (b) either - (i) the mutual fund has received a written redemption order, duly completed and executed by or on behalf of the securityholder, or - (ii) the mutual fund permits the making of redemption orders by telephone or electronic means by, or on behalf of, a securityholder who has made prior arrangements with the mutual fund in that regard and the relevant redemption order is made in compliance with those arrangements. - (2) A mutual fund may establish reasonable requirements applicable to securityholders who wish to have the mutual fund redeem securities, not contrary to this Instrument, as to procedures to be followed and documents to be delivered - (a) by the time of delivery of a redemption order to an order receipt office of the mutual fund; or - (b) by the time of payment of redemption proceeds. - (3) The manager shall provide to securityholders of a mutual fund at least annually a statement outlining the requirements referred to in subsection (1) and established by the mutual fund under subsection (2), and containing - (a) detailed reference to all documentation required for redemption of securities of the mutual fund; - (b) detailed instructions on the manner in which documentation is to be delivered to participating dealers or the mutual fund; - (c) a description of all other procedural or communication requirements; and - (d) an explanation of the consequences of failing to meet timing requirements.
+- (a) if the security of the investment fund to be redeemed is represented by a certificate, the investment fund has received the certificate or appropriate indemnities in connection with a lost certificate; and - (b) either

-(4) The statement referred to in subsection (3) is not required to be separately provided, in any year, if the requirements are described in the mutual fund's annual financial statements or annual report, or in a simplified prospectus that is sent to all securityholders in that year.
+- (i) the investment fund has received a written redemption order, duly completed and executed by or on behalf of the securityholder, or - (ii) the investment fund permits the making of redemption orders by telephone or electronic means by, or on behalf of, a securityholder who has made prior arrangements with the investment fund in that regard and the relevant redemption order is made in compliance with those arrangements. - (2) An investment fund may establish reasonable requirements applicable to securityholders who wish to have the investment fund redeem securities, not contrary to this Instrument, as to procedures to be followed and documents to be delivered by the following times: - (a) in the case of a mutual fund, other than an exchange-traded mutual fund that is not in continuous distribution, by the time of delivery of a redemption order to an order receipt office of the mutual fund: - (a.1) in the case of an exchange-traded mutual fund that is not in continuous distribution or of a non-redeemable investment fund, by the time of delivery of a redemption order; - (b) by the time of payment of redemption proceeds. - (3) A manager of an investment fund must provide to securityholders of the investment fund at least annually a statement containing the following: - (a) a description of the requirements referred to in subsection (1); - (b) a description of the requirements established by the investment fund under subsection (2); - (c) a detailed reference to all documentation required for redemption of securities of the investment fund; - (d) detailed instructions on the manner in which documentation is to be delivered to participating dealers, the investment fund or a person or company providing services to the investment fund to which a redemption order may be made; - (e) a description of all other procedural or communication requirements; - (f) an explanation of the consequences of failing to meet timing requirements. - (4) The statement referred to in subsection (3) is not required to be separately provided, in any year, if the requirements are described in any document that is sent to all securityholders in that year.